tkn-tub/ns3-gym/doc/manual/source/events.rst

 Notes:

-* Users need to be careful to propagate DoStart methods across objects by calling Start explicitely on their member objects
+* Users need to be careful to propagate DoInitialize methods across objects by calling Initialize explicitely on their member objects
 * The context id associated with each ScheduleWithContext method has other uses beyond logging: it is used by an experimental branch of ns-3 to perform parallel simulation on multicore systems using